Sylvia Plevritis: Research and career

 In 2004, Plevritis became the Director of the Stanford Center for Cancer Systems Biology (CCSB) and the Director of the Cancer Systems Biology Scholars (CSBS), and the co-Section Chief of the Integrative Biomedical Imaging Informatics at Stanford (IBIIS).
 Her lab also focuses on developing computational tools to identify heterogeneous molecular features with the tumor microenvironment, such as SPADE, DRUGNEM, PhenoSTAMP, and REMI.
+She was a speaker for the AI and Cancer Research Symposium at Stanford University in 2025.
+More information can be found at Dr. Plevritis' website at Stanford University.

 Awards and honors

 Plevritis received the Distinguished Investigator for the Academy of Radiology Research and Inaugural Award for Basic Scientist of the Year in the Stanford Radiology Department.
-She is a fellow of the American Institute for Medical and Biological Engineering (AIMBE).
+She is a fellow of the American Institute for Medical and Biological Engineering (AIMBE) and the International Society for Computational Biology (ISCB).